inviwo/inviwo.github.io/pages/manual/manual-gettingstarted-build.md

 #### Building
 1. `git clone --recurse-submodules https://github.com/inviwo/inviwo`
 The `--recurse-submodules` is necessary to pull dependencies.
-2. Open CMake (we recommend using the GUI here), enter the source path and the preferred build directory (outside the inviwo directory!) and hit configure.
+2. Generate Build pipeline (e.g. Makefile, Ninja): Open CMake (see [the CMake GUI tutorial](https://cmake.org/cmake/help/latest/guide/user-interaction/index.html#guide:User%20Interaction%20Guide) for more instructions on its usage), enter the source path and the preferred build directory (outside the inviwo directory!) and hit configure.
 You can then select the desired Inviwo modules (`IVW_MODULE_*`) and configure again.
 If CMake cannot find Qt, make sure you adjust your `CMAKE_PREFIX_PATH` as described above.
 3. (Optional) To add external Inviwo modules, add those in `IVW_EXTERNAL_MODULES` in the format of `C:/Inviwo/otherrepo/modules;C:/mysite/myrepo/mymodules;`